-If we don’t look after our body, then we can’t expect it to stay in tip-top shape.
+If we don’t look after our bodies, then we can’t expect it to stay in tip-top shape.
 What causes back pain in men approaching 50 will vary from man to man.
 And modern medicine seems totally focused on the cure rather than stopping something from ever happening.
 Let’s take a look at what causes back pain in men approaching 50 so we can see how to manage it.

 What Causes Back Pain in Men Approaching 50?
 Carrying Too Much Weight

 Although this probably isn’t the massive factor you might at first think, carrying a little too much weight can have an impact on the back.
 As we get older, the weight can pile on and we end up out of shape.
-Carrying the extra weight outs pressure on the back, especially the lower back and this in turn can be one of the causes of back pain.
+Carrying the extra weight puts pressure on the back, especially the lower back, and this in turn can be one of the causes of back pain.

-We tend to carry the extra weight on the abdomen and this can change the way we stand, sit and exercise.
+We tend to carry the extra weight on the abdomen and this can change the way we stand, sit, and exercise.
 I lost around 8 pounds of weight recently on the Forever Living C9 Cleanse.
 But it was the posture changes that I found the most remarkable.
 The taller and straighter I stand, the better my back feels.

 What Causes Back Pain in Men Approaching 50?
 Disease